brahim-slimani/brahim-slimani/README.md

 <h1 align="center">Hi there!
 I'm Brahim SLIMANI 👋</h1>

-Hi, I'm a DevOps & Full-stack Engineer, I've mostly worked professionally in several IT projects.
+Hi, I'm a DevOps Engineer, I've mostly worked professionally in several IT projects.
 Experienced with all stages of SDLC across a variety of technologies.
 Possessing strong knowledge of building, deploying and securing cloud-based applications and container-oerchestration chiefly with Kubernetes.

 - I'm currently working as FSD & DevOps consultant for PoliScrypts IT Consulting.
 - I am progressing in mastering cutting-edge technologies and improve my skills box.